silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

    ```
    {: screen}

-   If errors occur during the WordPress installation, you can correct the errors that are reported by Ansible and rerun the Ansible playbook again.
+   If errors occur during the Wordpress installation, you can correct the errors that are reported by Ansible and rerun the Ansible playbook again.
 Ansible playbooks are idempotent and can be executed multiple times.
 When you execute a playbook multiple times, only changes that bring the environment to the required state are executed.
    {: tip}

-2. Open WordPress.
-After the initial installation, WordPress is not accessible via the {{site.data.keyword.Bluemix_notm}} Load Balancer.
-When you try to access WordPress after the initial installation, a 503 Service unavailable HTTP response code is returned from the load balancer.
+2. Open Wordpress.
+After the initial installation, Wordpress are not accessible via the {{site.data.keyword.Bluemix_notm}} Load Balancer.
+When you try to access Wordpress after the initial installation, a 503 Service unavailable HTTP response code is returned from the load balancer.
 This behavior is expected.
-After the installation, WordPress forces the user who administers WordPress to set up WordPress by redirecting the user to the configuration dialog with a 302 Temporary redirect HTTP response code.
+After the installation, Wordpress force the user who administers Wordpress to set up Wordpress by redirecting the user to the configuration dialog with a 302 Temporary redirect HTTP response code.
 The {{site.data.keyword.Bluemix_notm}} load balancer does not allow customization of the valid HTTP response codes and does not recognize a 302 HTTP response code as a healthy response code.
 As a consequence, the load balancer returns the 503 HTTP response code to the user.
    ```
    curl http://app101 -vS
    ```